-Included within level 1 of the fair value hierarchy are commodity derivatives that are exchange-traded.
-Exchange-traded derivative contracts include futures, options and swaps.
+Included within level 1 of the fair value hierarchy are commodity derivatives that are exchange-traded, which include derivative contracts such as futures, options and swaps.
 The fair value of exchange-traded commodity derivatives is based on unadjusted quoted prices in active markets and is therefore classified within level 1 of the fair value hierarchy.